 Lee Ryder was born and bred in Newcastle and is chief Newcastle United writer at The Chronicle.
-A devoted football fan, he's interviewed local legends such as Sir Bobby Robson, played Juventus.
+A devoted football fan, he's interviewed local legends such as Sir Bobby Robson, Kevin Keegan, David Ginola and Tino Asprilla.

+One of the most memorable interviews was with international goalkeeper Gianluigi Buffon when Newcastle played Juventus.
 He was happy to talk but answered in Italian.
 "A local restaurant worker at one of the pizza places on the Quayside helped us translate his quotes and it made for a